-This easy recipe delivers the perfect texture and can quickly become your favorite way to prepare snow peas.
+This easy recipe delivers snow peas with the perfect texture and can quickly become your favorite way to prepare the side dish.

 - Fresh snow peas.
 For best results look for crisp, green pods of medium-size.
 The larger the pods the more fibrous they are.

 - Cooking oil.
 We often use an olive oil blend fashioned for sauteing because of its high burning point.
 Any similar cooking oil will work.
-If you use peanut oil or a flavored one such as chili the snow peas will take on its flavors.
+If you use peanut oil or a flavored one such as chili or sesame oil the snow peas will take on its flavors.

 - Garlic.
 Completely optional, but a couple of minced garlic cloves add a lot of compatible flavor.

 - Water.
 A small amount of water we add to the hot skillet creates the steam that promptly cooks the pods through and brings out their color.

 - Kosher salt, black pepper and other spices.
 Add to taste, towards the end of the cooking process.
 You may skip seasoning the pods altogether if you plan on tossing them in a strongly flavored sauce right before you serve them.

 It is essential to prepare the snow peas for cooking.
 Their single short coming is represented by the stringy fibers that run along the edges of the two sides of each pod.
 Fortunately removing the tough string happens to be an easy task that goes pretty quickly.